 By Dan Stone

 December 31, 2020

 This book contains essays on Fascism, Nazism and the Holocaust by distinguished scholar Professor Dan Stone.
 It examines issues such as race science and the racial state, Nazi race ideology, slave labour, concentration camps, British reaction to the rise of Nazism and the Holocaust, the search for ...

 This book examines the extreme right in France during the interwar period.
 It begins by describing the background of the French right before 1914 and then provides commentary and analysis of the broad range of the extra-parliamentary right in interwar France.
 Organisations such as Action Française ...

 Edited By Stephen D. Ashe, Joel Busher, Graham Macklin, Aaron Winter

-November 10, 2020
+November 18, 2020